7 Key Ways to Save on the Average Cost of a Basement Remodel

 Spend any time staring at office ceilings, and you’re probably automatically turned off at the idea of having anything even remotely similar in your home.
 But counting them out when you’re refinishing your basement is a mistake.

-Drop ceilings are a great option because they give basement ceilings a finished look, but still allow access to plumbing and wiring — and that’s where your cost savings comes in.
+Drop ceilings are a great option because they give basement ceilings a finished look and allow access to plumbing and wiring.
+This is where your cost savings come in.

 Most homes with basements run plumbing and electrical systems under the floors, which is your basement’s ceiling.
-If you drywall over your floor joists to create your basement’s ceiling, you’ll need to cut into it every time you need access to those pipes and wires, unless you add access panels.
+If you drywall over your floor joists to create your basement’s ceiling, you’ll need to cut into it whenever you need access to those pipes and wires unless you add access panels.

-Overall, the installation costs for both are comparable.
-Installing drywall on the ceiling will run you between $2.25 to $3 per square foot and drop ceiling installation runs between $2 to $5 per square foot.
+Drywall installation on the ceiling costs $1.50 to $3.50 per square foot, while drop ceiling installation runs between $9 and $13 per square foot.

 Material costs are where the real difference comes in.
-Drywall is relatively inexpensive at $326 to $526 total per every 200 square feet.
-Drop ceiling tiles and grid rails range anywhere from $1 to $23 per square foot — and you don’t want to completely cheap out.
+Drywall is priced at $0.40 to $0.65 per square foot.
+Drop ceiling tiles range anywhere from $1 to $70 per square foot — and you don’t want to completely cheap out.

-Designer look tiles don’t have to be expensive.
-While the speckled office tiles run as cheap as $.59 per square foot, you can get beveled panels for just $1.37 per square foot, or modern, textured tiles for $1.98 per square foot.
+Designer-look tiles don’t have to be expensive.
+You can get beveled panels for just $1.41 per square foot or modern, textured tiles for $2.49 per square foot.

-5. Skip the carpet and install luxury vinyl tile instead
+5. Skip the carpet and use luxury vinyl tile instead

 Carpet may be embraced on the floors of cozy above-ground bedrooms, but it isn’t a welcome sight on the floor of basement bedrooms.
 Since basements are known for their moisture issues, buyers see basement carpeting as a breeding ground for future problems.

 “Definitely don’t carpet your finished basement.
-The best kind of flooring for basement by far is called luxury vinyl tile, which is a high quality vinyl plank,” advises Marchesiello.
+The best kind of flooring for the basement by far is luxury vinyl tile, which is a high-quality vinyl plank,” advises Marchesiello.

 Some people turn up their noses at the idea of vinyl flooring, but this isn’t your grandma’s busy brown vinyl sheet flooring.
-Luxury vinyl tile (LVT) is high end flooring designed to convincingly mimic the look of expensive hardwood, stone, or ceramic tiles, while maintaining the durability of vinyl all at a more affordable cost.
-You can get quality wood look LVT priced as low as $1.44 per square foot.
+Luxury vinyl tile (LVT) is high-end flooring designed to convincingly mimic the look of expensive hardwood, stone, or ceramic tiles, while maintaining the durability of vinyl all at a more affordable cost.
+You can get quality wood look LVT priced as low as $1.99 per square foot.

 If you’d really rather have carpet, at least in the bedrooms, you’re not completely out of luck.
 You can install a moisture barrier padding underneath your carpet to keep it fresh and dry for around $1 a square foot.

-6. Add a bathroom (or at least a half bath) near existing plumbing
+6. Add a bathroom (or at least a half bath) near the existing plumbing

-If you’re building on a bathroom as an addition at above ground grade, it’s simply not a cost-effective project:
+If you’re building on a bathroom as an addition at above-ground grade, it’s simply not a cost-effective project.
+It can range from $5,000 to $75,000.

-However, installing a modest basement bathroom near existing plumbing is much more affordable.
-For a basic 30 to 50 square foot bathroom, expect to budget around $15,000 on average.
+However, installing a modest basement bathroom near existing plumbing is much more affordable, costing $10,000 and $15,000 on average.

 Don’t get so carried away with your basement remodel project that you forget its primary purpose.
 Basements are the prime storage space in most homes for belongings that aren’t used everyday, like holiday décor, seasonal clothing, or outdoor furniture.